 You'll need to devote a whole day to the Salah El-Din Citadel, which is quite possibly the most popular non-pyramid attraction in Cairo.
-This massive complex located in Islamic Cairo was constructed in the late 1100s by Salah al-Din (known in Christianity as Saladin), the founder of the Ayyubid dynasty and the Christian Crusaders' opponent.
-Within these massive walls lies a trove of worthwhile attractions: The Mohamed Ali Mosque is the most visited site by far, but you should spend time exploring the other two mosques as well.
-The Citadel also houses a carriage museum, a military museum, a garden museum, and several other educational sites.
-Save some time for Gawhara (Jewel) Palace, which former Ottoman Army commander Mohamed Ali built for his last wife.
+This massive fortress located in Islamic Cairo was constructed in the late 1100s by Salah al-Din, the founder of the Ayyubid dynasty and an opponent of those involved in the Christian Crusades.
+Within its walls lies a trove of worthwhile attractions: The Mohamed Ali Mosque is the most visited site by far, but you should spend time exploring the other two mosques as well.
+The structure also houses several museums.
+Save some time for Gawhara Palace, which former Ottoman army commander Mohamed Ali built for his last wife.

-While recent visitors praise the number of things-to-do here, most recommend taking some time to stop and enjoy the view.
-From the Citadel, you can see much of Coptic Cairo and, on a clear day, the Giza Pyramids.
-According to one TripAdvisor user, "The mosques are captivating and the view over the city was among the best I had seen."
+While recent visitors praise the number of things to do here, most recommend taking some time to stop and enjoy the view.
+You can see much of Coptic Cairo and, on a clear day, the Pyramids of Giza from the fortress.
+Also, remember to cover up like you would when visiting other Islamic sites.